Manoj RC

 Manoj Kumar RC (मनोज कुमार आर.सी.) (born on 11 May 1983), credited as Manoj RC is a Nepali film actor known for his versatile acting.
 He has received Kamana Film Award for Best Actor in Negative Role for his performance in Madhumas.
 It was a blockbuster and his role was well appreciated by the audiences.
 He rose to prominence from his debut historical film Bir Ganeshman portraying in the role of martyr Gangalal Shrestha in 2002.
 His first leading role in a film was Lakshya.
 He has appeared in significant music videos including Paap Punya song by Hemant Rana.

 In addition to acting, he is a humanitarian and has taken part in street dramas related to sanitation and health in the earthquake affected areas after the April 2015 Nepal earthquake.

 Early life

 Manoj was born on 11 May 1983 in Paink, Jajarkot district, a remote area in Mid-Western Nepal.
 He has a younger brother.
 His father was a Government of Nepal employee working under Ministry of Education (Nepal).
 Although he was born in Jajarkot, he could not stay for a long time in his birth place.
 He has visited most parts of Nepal according to the job transfer of his father.
-He completed secondary level education from Janata Higher Secondary Sechool, Khalanga, Rukum district in 1998.
+He completed secondary level education from Janata Higher Secondary School, Khalanga, Rukum district in 1998.
 He was good in study and other extra curriculum activities like martial art and drama.
 He went to Kathmandu for higher studies and also joined acting classes, martial art training.
 Then, he met and collaborated with writer Nabindra Raj Joshi and director Manoj Pandit and entered in Nepali film Industry.